in St. Louis MO & St. Peters MO

 The stitches that are used will dissolve on their own within a week or two, so you don’t have to return to our office to have them removed.

 Schedule a Consultation

-Call our office today at 314-567-3567 for a consultation to find out how Ectropion Repair can restore your health and appearance.
+Call our office today at 314-567-3567 for a consultation with Dr. Holds to find out how Ectropion Repair can restore your health and appearance.
 Ophthalmic Plastic & Cosmetic Surgery, Inc serves St. Louis, St. Peters, and surrounding areas in Missouri.